zh0ra/nosql/eda.md

 For testing dataset I had found and downloaded from the Seatle Goverment site (data.seattle.gov) the report dataset with title ["Seattle Police Department 911 Incident Response"](https://data.seattle.gov/Public-Safety/Seattle-Police-Department-911-Incident-Response/3k2p-39jp), file in a .cvs format.

-1. Preparation data:

-1.1.
+Task 2a.

   Import dataset to MongoDB.

   For importing the dataset, that I mentioned above into the Mongodb database I'll use mongoimport tool that command for import data to MongoDB:

   mongoimport --db seatpepd --collection incedent_response_911 --type csv --headerline --file Seattle_Police_Department_911_Incident_Response.csv

-  Result importing to Mongodb:
+  Result importing to MongoDB:

-1.2.
+  (images/import_to_mongo.png)

+  Import time: 1.46 min.

  Import dataset to Postgresql.

 Postgresql it's the RDBMS.
 Since release 9.3 version, Postgresql supporting some functions of NoSQL technology for working with JSON documents.
 But today I'll be using Postgresql as the classic RDBMS.
 That's why I need to create the database and table inside the Postgresql and after that I'll can import my dataset inside that.
 [First script](scripts/create_table_incedent_esponce_911.sql)  to create Database and Table, after that I can copy Dataset into Database using  [Second script](scripts/copy_incedent_esponce_911.sql).

   Result importing to Postgresql:

-  Query returned successfully: 1157100 rows affected, 16927 ms execution time.
+  Query returned successfully: 1157100 rows affected, 16927 ms execution time.(Winer!).

+  2. Calculate imported records
+  3. Calculate some amount Aggregation
+  4. Find in Internet GeoJSON objects, import to database and create 4 geospatial queries(at list forPoint, LineString and Polygon)